ASPCA Pet Insurance Review

 Customizable policies

-If your animal gets injured or sick, having pet insurance allows you to get them the treatment they need while giving you peace of mind about how to pay for care.
+If your pet gets injured or sick, pet insurance allows you to get them the treatment they need while giving you peace of mind about how to pay for care.

-ASPCA is a great option for pet insurance thanks to comprehensive coverage, customization of policy terms, and other benefits.
+ASPCA is a terrific option for pet insurance.
+It offers comprehensive coverage, customizable policy terms, and other benefits.

-Depending on your policy, ASPCA pet insurance provides coverage for accidents, illnesses, hereditary conditions, and behavioral issues.
-This ASPCA Pet Insurance review will help you decide if they fit your needs.
+Depending on your policy, ASPCA pet insurance covers accidents, illnesses, hereditary conditions, and behavioral issues.
+This ASPCA Pet Insurance review will help you decide whether ASPCA fits your needs.

 In this review:

-ASPCA has been supplying pet insurance and other financial assets since 1997.
-It was one of the first pet insurance providers in the country.
-Since that time, they’ve processed over 1.6 million claims.
+ASPCA has been supplying pet insurance and other financial assets since 1997 as one of the first pet insurance providers in the country.
+Since then, it’s processed millions of claims.

-They offer a variety of plans, including complete coverage, accidental only coverage, and preventative care add ons if you also want wellness coverage.
+ASPCA offers several plans, including complete coverage, accident-only coverage, and preventative care add-ons for wellness coverage.

 Complete Coverage Plan

-If you opt for the Complete Coverage Plan, you’ll be covered for exam fees, treatment, and diagnostic costs for accidents, illnesses, hereditary conditions, and behavioral issues.
+The Complete Coverage Plan covers exam fees, treatment, and diagnostic costs for accidents, illnesses, hereditary conditions, and behavioral issues.

-You’ll pay your vet bill, submit your claim, and get money back for your expenses.
-The amount you get back will depend upon your annual deductible and which reimbursement percentage you choose for your package when you enrolled in the program.
+You’ll pay your vet bill, submit your claim, and get your money back for the expenses.
+The amount you get back depends on your annual deductible and which reimbursement percentage you chose when you enrolled in the program.

 You can opt to get reimbursed for 90% coverage, 80% coverage, or 70% of your covered bill.
 You can choose a deductible of $100, $250, or $500.